drvinceknight/pfm/book/building-tools/03-objects/how/main.md

 first_country.amount_of_magic
 ```

-We can manipulate them in place:
+You can manipulate them in place:

 ```{code-cell} ipython3
 first_country.amount_of_magic += 100